mullerdavid/tools_keyboardkvm/README.md

 Edit config.xml and place it next to the executable.

 Right click on tray icon to exit.
-If shift key is pressed while keyboard is removed then switching is skipped.
+If shift key is relesed 2s before keyboard is removed then switching is skipped.

 KeyboardIdMatch can be used to match a keyboard InstanceId.
 The program is checking that the event contains this string.
 To get keyboard GUID you can use the Get-PnpDevice powershell cmdlet.